 Nestled in the heart of Hubbard Park, the New Shelter is universally accessible and a bit more shaded than the Old Shelter.
 A composting toilet stands right across the road, and the lawn is large enough for some games or for children to run around.
 There are also several picnic tables, a grill and a water fountain.
 If you plan to use it without making a reservation, please check the reservation wall in the shelter to make sure it has not already been reserved.

-In a hidden glen in the middle of the forest are the Seven Fireplaces of Hubbard Park.
+In a hidden glen in the middle of the forest are the seven (crumbling) fireplaces of Hubbard Park.
 This spot features at least one picnic table, a grill, and a scenic composting toilet.
-Visitors are also allowed to build campfires in the fireplaces that run along either edge of the clearing.
 Seven Fireplaces is a central point that connects to trails leading to the North Branch Nature Center, the Hubbard Park Fitness Trail, and the deer park.

 Hubbard Park Tower

 Begun in 1915 and completed in 1930, the Hubbard Park Tower is located at the highest point of the park and was the inspiration for the park's original designer.
 Climb up the stairs for a priceless view of Vermont’s little capitol and the mountain ranges beyond.
-Be sure to wander around the base of the Tower, where fruit and nut trees have been planted to attract wildlife.
 A picnic table, benches and composting toilet are also near the base of the Tower.